 Tests that may be used to diagnose multiple myeloma can include:

 Typically an oncologist will run several of these tests after your initial diagnosis.
 A medical oncologist will usually be the lead physician for the care of multiple myeloma patients.
-They will take the time to go over the results with you and discuss the specific subtype of myeloma as well as the stage.
-This information impacts the types and timing of cancer treatments.
+They will take the time to go over the results with you and discuss the specific subtype of myeloma as well as the multiple myeloma stage.
+This information impacts the method and timing of multiple myeloma treatments.